 The effort quickly led to the creation of Rapid Response WV, a network of organizations, including AFSC, and community members who are working together to coordinate the purchase and delivery of food and hygienic necessities to people in need.
 We also launched a website that helps people to request assistance and find ways to support community efforts.

-Since its creation, Rapid Response WV has helped more than 370 families and now has over 300 volunteers.
+Since its creation, Rapid Response WV has helped 500 families and now has over 300 volunteers.

 Demand action and accountability from public officials.